 NSF STEM Scholarship

 Cornell College has partnered with the National Science Foundation (NSF) with a competitive STEM scholars program for transfer students with awards up to $10,000/year.
-If you are pursuing a course of study in business analytics and/or actuarial science and meet both the academic and financial need requirements, you will be eligible to compete for this program.
-The NSF Transfer STEM scholarship is awarded in addition to your merit scholarship or other scholarships.
+If you are pursuing a course of study in one (or more) of our STEM majors (Biochemistry & Molecular Biology; Biology; Chemistry; Geology; Physics; Computer Science; Engineering, B.S.E.; and/or Mathematics & Statistics) and meet both the academic and financial need requirements, you will be eligible to compete for this program.
+The NSF STEM scholarship is awarded in addition to your merit scholarship or other scholarships.

 For the fall of 2018 we will award four grants to transfer students, so it is important to let us know early if you want to compete for these awards.

 To be considered for the STEM scholars program you will need to meet the following requirements as a transfer student:

 - Complete your application and be admitted to Cornell College

 - Complete the FAFSA and confirm you qualify for Pell Grant assistance